 Spousal support, or alimony, is regularly awarded in Utah divorce cases if the circumstances warrant it.
 Generally, a marriage must be of long duration, meaning 10 years or more, and the recipient spouse must have a need for support and the payor spouse must have an ability to pay.
 Maintaining a current lifestyle and equalizing the divorcing spouses estates are also factors.
-On the other hand, fault for the divorce is no longer a consideration.
-The spousal support analysis should be purely based on economics.
+On the other hand, fault for the divorce is not as much of a consideration as the spousal support analysis should be mostly based on economics.
 If support is awarded, it can be for the length of the marriage.

 There are other forms of temporary spousal support that can be awarded in certain circumstances.
 For example, if one spouse supported the other through school or work advancements, the supporting spouse may be entitled to reimbursement.
 Also, one spouse being ordered to pay more than half of the parties’ marital debt can be considered a form of spousal support.